VPGTrans: Transfer Visual Prompt Generator across LLMs: Introduction

-\paragraph{Motivation.} However, building a VL-LLM is inevitably computational costing.
-Because even though the backbone LLM is frozen, tuning the light VPG and projector parts still requires additional huge computation resources to cover the LLM load that accounts for the main overhead.
-For example, tuning the VPG and projector for BLIP2-FlanT5$_\text{XXL}$ still needs over 600 A100-GPU hours on over 100 million image-text pairs, where the LLM takes up 70\% of the GPU memory consumption.
-Thus, whenever developing a new VL-LLM with any newly-emerging LLM, it can be prohibitively expensive to train the VPG and projector.
-Hopefully, transferring a pre-trained VPG (which is the main body of trainable parts) from an existing VL-LLM to a novel LLM instead of training from scratch\footnote{It is not a rigorous expression, because the VPG is typically a pre-trained model, like CLIP~\citep{radford2021clip}.
-We use it for simplicity in this paper.}, offers a promising solution for relieving the cost issue.
-Intuitively, all the VL-LLMs literally can share the same VPG infrastructure and utility,\footnote{while the projector can not be shared.} which makes the VPG transferring theoretically feasible.
+\paragraph{Motivation.} However, building a MLLM is inevitably computation-expensive, due to the huge overhead brought by the LLM.
+For example, training a BLIP-2 FlanT5$_\text{XXL}$ needs over 600 A100-GPU hours on over 100 million image-text pairs.
+Hopefully, transferring a pre-trained VPG (which is the main body of trainable parts) from an existing MLLM to a novel LLM instead of training from scratch,\footnote{It is not a rigorous expression, because the VPG is typically a pre-trained model, like CLIP~\citep{radford2021clip}.
+We use it for simplicity in this paper.} offers a promising solution.
+Intuitively, all the MLLMs literally can share the same VPG infrastructure and utility,\footnote{while the projector can not be shared due to the dimension mismatch.} which makes the VPG transfer theoretically feasible.
 In this work, we thus investigate the potential of transferring VPG across LLMs.